Truck Accident FAQ

 Below, you can find the answers to some of the most frequently asked questions about truck accidents.
 If you don’t see your specific question below, simply contact us to talk to a lawyer at our law firm.
 We encourage you to do the same even if you do see your specific question listed below.
 That’s because every truck accident often has its own unique challenges.

 Don’t underestimate the complexity of your legal case.
 Schedule a free consultation with an attorney at our firm after your truck accident.
-We can meet with you in our Fort Wayne office or one of our other office locations conveniently located throughout Indiana.
+We can meet with you in our Fort Wayne or Indianapolis office or one of our other office locations conveniently located throughout Indiana.

 - Who investigates truck accidents?